Game

 the process of carefully watching a person or place

-The surveillance of the parking lot with cameras has reduced crime significantly.
+of the parking lot with cameras has reduced crime significantly.

 treaty